shashank-KU/ImprovaFish/README.md

 ```
 install.packages("path/to/reshape2_package.tar.gz", repos = NULL, type = "source")
 ```
 It is recommended to regularly update the installed packages to ensure compatibility and to benefit from new features and bug fixes.
-We require several packages-
+We require following packages-

 ```
 library("ranacapa")